Steckelberg Castle: Layout

-The ruins of the old castle today comprise the remains of a rectangular curtain wall with, in the west, a turret at the entrance (with a modern chimney built in), a three-storey cabinet in the northwest and a cellar.
+The ruins of the old castle today comprise the remains of a rectangular curtain wall with, in the west, a turret at the entrance (with a built-in modern chimney), a three-storey cabinet in the northwest and a cellar.
 In mid-2007, large parts of the walls collapsed.

 According to a theory that has been repeated uncritically, Ulrich's father of the same name had the so-called Batterieturm built in 1509 as a mighty powder or battery tower that was to control access to the castle.
 However, its masonry and embrasures clearly show that the tower was built as part of the 1388/1389 construction.
 The door with the year 1509 on it was added later.
 That year marked the conversion of the tower, which had become rather unusable, into additional domestic accommodation, as evinced by the architectural design of the door, chimney and other details.